zamyafoobi/WowClassicGrindBot/README.md

 ```
 ### Wait Goals

-These actions cause to wait while the Requirements are met, during this time the player going to be idle, until lowered cost action can be executed.
+These actions cause to wait while the [Requirement(s)](#Requirement) are met, during this time the player going to be idle, until lowered cost action can be executed.

 e.g.
 ```json